pystardust/ani-cli/README.md

 The .desktop entry will allow to start ani-cli in Konsole directly from "Gaming Mode" In Steam Desktop app:
-`Add game` > `Add a non-steam game` > tick a box for `ani-cli` > `Add selected programs` *Note: this is not working the way it should yet.*
+`Add game` > `Add a non-steam game` > tick a box for `ani-cli` > `Add selected programs`
 </details>

 ### Installing from source